DimasDMM/live-timing-strategy/lts-api/README.md

 ## Introduction

-API REST to manage and read the data from the database.
+API REST to modify and read the data from the database.

 ## Setup for development